-J. Other Post-Employment Benefits
+10. Other Post-Employment Benefits

 Substantially all employees become eligible for post-employment health care and life insurance benefits if they reach normal retirement age while working for the System.
 These benefits for retirees and similar benefits for active employees are provided through a self-insured/self-funded plan.
-At June 30, 2019 and 2018, 83 retirees were receiving post-employment benefits.
+At June 30, 2020 and 2019, 82 and 83 retirees, respectively, were receiving post-employment benefits.

-1. Plan Description
+A. Plan Description